 ~

 The first VINCENT to arrive in Acadie was Pierre (the elder.)
+Vincent, first ancestor known in America

 Father Léopold Lanctôt omi says in a book whose title is: FAMILIES ACADIENNES (Volume II), the following: